tkumarsahu0101-ui/Java-project/README.md

 # Java-project
-This is practice project for java..
+This is practice project for java